Is it safe to use Grape Root for dogs?

 Capsules: One 500mg capsule 3 times a day.

 NO MORE than 3 doses a day of any form of Oregon Grape Root.

 Is Oregon grape good for dogs?
 Yes, it is!

 - This herb is considered a cholagogue, alterative, bitter tonic and should NOT be used in pregnant animals.

 - Many herbalists recommend using this herb to stimulate liver function, but it should not be used for dogs with ACUTE liver disease.
 Acute liver failure is when your dog’s liver suddenly stops working.
 This can happen due to an overdose of medicine or poisoning (vaccines, chemical flea and tick products, synthetic drugs, etc).
 The extract may irritate the organ, causing it to overwork itself.
-While Oregon Grape can offer strong benefits for liver health, we recommend not using it at all if your dog has elevated liver enzymes or preexisting liver disease.
+While Oregon Grape Root for dogs can offer strong benefits for liver health, we recommend not using it at all if your dog has elevated liver enzymes or preexisting liver disease.

 - It’s believed it may also damage natural gastrointestinal probiotics when used long term.

 - Not recommended for diabetic dogs as it may lower blood sugar levels.